lynndylanhurley/ng-token-auth/README.md

 ~~~

 ###auth:registration-email-success
-Broadcast after email registration requests complete successfully ing the `$auth.submitRegistration` method.
+Broadcast after email registration requests complete successfully using the `$auth.submitRegistration` method.
 Message contains the params that were sent to the server.

-**Example**:
+####Example:
 ~~~javascript
 $scope.$on('auth:registration-email-success', function(ev, message) {
     alert("A registration email was sent to " + message.email);